 Did you know?

-- The population of the Region of Durham is estimated to be 660,000 and will reach almost one million people by the year 2031 - more than double the
+- The population of Durham is estimated to be 660,000 and is projected to reach almost one million people by the year 2031 - more than double the 1991 population.

 - On average, there are over 1600 fatal and injury related collisions per year in the Durham region.